How to Use a Spice Rub

 Many people are quite familiar with how to marinate meat and vegetables prior to grilling.
 Basically, you add the meat and the sauce, put it in a bag and leave it overnight.

 Did you know there’s another way to flavor meat?
 One of our favorite methods is to rub meat with a mixture of dry ingredients called a spice rub.

 Spice rubs typically contain salt or sugar and some additional spices.
-Others contain may contain coffee grounds, cocoa, dried chilies or sesame seeds.
+Others may contain coffee grounds, cocoa, dried chilies or sesame seeds.

 You can make your own spice rub, or you can buy pre-made rubs.
 These are often created by grill companies like Traeger and are delicious.